-When you apply for a mortgage you might speak to a mortgage adviser, though some people get one without taking advice.
+When you apply for a mortgage, you might choose to speak to a mortgage adviser, or you might choose to research your own deal.
 Find out what each approach means for you.

 What an adviser must tell you

 An adviser should tell you about their charges and the range of mortgages they offer in your first conversation with them.

 If you are taking out a mortgage online or by post, they must give you this information in writing before you select the deal you want.